realitix/vulkan/README.md

 #### Constants

-All Vulkan constants are available in *vulkan* and it ieven provides some fancy constants like `UINT64_MAX`.
+All Vulkan constants are available in *vulkan* and it even provides some fancy constants like `UINT64_MAX`.